algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 Touch the Build number field 7 times.
 You will begin seeing a message as you approach the 7 touches.<br>
 Once you did the 7 touches, the message "You are now a developer" will appear.

-You can now access to the Developer's settings.
+You can now access the Developer's settings.

 - Authorize USB Debug mode